crowplexus/yu-pan-ko/basics.md

 Within this structure, verbs are like suffixes, which attach to words in order to change their meaning without having to change the entire word, whenever you see a word starting in a dash in the dictionary, that means it's a verb.

 Example usage for verbs:
-- sa-pupun pasīl
-- translation: I am from Brazil
+- sa-hufun pūin | translation: I drink water
-- literally: I belong to Brazil
+- satu-seren hunīs | translation: (The) human is honest